 The Game Commission tries to work closely with cooperators to ensure their participation in the program is beneficial to both the landowner and wildlife.
 The agency strives to create friendly relations between hunters and landowners, recognizing that a cooperative coexistence between landowners and hunters in important to the future of hunting.
 The Hunter Access Program promotes landowner peace of mind through enhanced law enforcement protection and management partnerships.
 The program is a pleasing combination of services that truly appeals to landowners.

 Some of the common terms used in and benefits associated with the Hunter Access Program, are summarized as follows:

 Safety Zones: Hunting for or disturbing game or discharging firearms within 150 yards of occupied dwellings or other used farm buildings is illegal except by specific permission of the occupant.
 The Game Commission may post notices to this effect around such buildings within the prescribed distance, or furnish signs for this purpose to cooperators.

-Food and Cover Seedlings: If suitable planting sites compatible with a good farm conservation plan are available, the Commission may furnish food and cover seedlings beneficial to wildlife.
+Food and Cover Seedlings: If suitable planting sites compatible with a good farm conservation plan are available, the Game Commission may furnish food and cover seedlings beneficial to wildlife.

 Protection through patrolling and enforcement of law by Wildlife Conservation Officers, especially when project areas are being hunted.

-The Commission may cut woodland borders and hedgerows to remove shade from the farmer's cropland, prevent tree roots from competing with field crops for the available moisture and plant nutrients, and provide immediate cover for wildlife.
+The Game Commission may cut woodland borders and hedgerows to remove shade from the farmer's cropland, prevent tree roots from competing with field crops for the available moisture and plant nutrients, and provide immediate cover for wildlife.